dg92/ant_sugar/README.md

 # Modified Ant food problem using genetic algorithms, passing good path traits to next generation.

-After few generations the ants figure out the path to sugar / food and the next generation use the traits to follow the same for survival.
+A small generation of ant's (dynamic particle) tries to find the path for a sugar placed at some distance that have a obstacle.
+If ant's collied with obstacle, it dies.

+A generation live for certain amount of time and then dies.

+This small project shows how ant's passess traits to their next generation to figure out the path to sugar avoiding obstacle.